 The goals of Street Outreach Services are to:

 If you are homeless, runaway or at-risk of being, please contact Street Outreach at 605-359-7524.

-Volunteers of America, Dakotas - Veterans Services Center was established to provide drop-in services for veterans and their families who are homeless or at risk of homelessness.
+Volunteers of America, Dakotas - Veterans Services Center was established to provide drop-in services for veterans and their families who are experiencing homelessness or at risk of experiencing homelessness.